raspberrypi/documentation/linux/usage/bashrc.md

 alias gs='git status'
 ```

-You can add other things directly to this file or you can add things to another file, and include the file like the `.bash_aliases` example above.
+You can add other things directly to this file or to another, and include the file like the `.bash_aliases` example above.